INSIDE: Roam the Gnome’s Guide to Emperor Puffs, the Best Cream Puffs in Sydney!

 The BEST CREAM PUFFS in Sydney are the EMPERORS PUFFS!

-Read our guide and how to find them and when to go to avoid the queues.
+Read our guide below for details on how to find them and when to go to avoid the queues.

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking on one of these links, we may receive a small commission at NO extra cost to you.

 - 1 Guide to Emperor Puffs Sydney